TEACHER OF THE DEAF AND HARD OF HEARING

 c) minimum of two years satisfactory teaching experience.

 3. PREFERRED QUALIFICATIONS/EXPERIENCE

-a) satisfactory experience as a Teacher of the Hearing Impaired;
+a) satisfactory experience as a Teacher of the Deaf or Hard of Hearing;

 4. REPORTING STRUCTURE

-The personnel in this position are accountable in the execution of their assigned duties to a Director of Instruction, Education Services.
+The personnel in this position are accountable in the execution of their assigned duties to a Director of Instruction, Student Support.